HBIbidunni/simple_shell/README.md

 * No more than 5 functions per file
 * All the header files in the project should be include guarded
 * Write a README with the description of your project
-* You should have an [AUTHORS](./AUTHORS) file at the root of your repository, listing all individuals having contributed content to the repository.
+* The [AUTHORS](./AUTHORS) are at the root of this repository, listing all individuals that contributed to the content of this simple_shell repository.

 ## Synopsis
 * In this project the `hsh` is simple implementation of a UNIX command line interpreter.